 Inflation: is likely to remain subdued in 2017 in line with weak domestic demand.
 This will rise in 2018 in line with an anticipated rise in government spending, but to remain below the 3% regional convergence criterion, supported by the exchange rate peg that helps anchor imported prices.

 Fiscal balance: The fiscal deficit is projected to narrow in 2017 on the back of the fiscal consolidation programme, but to remain above the regional benchmark of 3.0% of GDP reflecting continued strong public investment (albeit expected to soften), sustained strong expenditures to counter security threats and weak oil revenue (which accounts for 25–30% of total fiscal revenues).
-While an IMF-supported three-year economic and financial programme (approved in June 2017) will help to compensate for the latter (via budgetary support and efficiency gains following reforms in the non-oil sector), revenue challenges are likely to persist sustaining pressure on the budget account.
+While an IMF-supported three-year economic and financial programme (commencing in 2017) will help to compensate for the latter (via budgetary support and efficiency gains following reforms in the non-oil sector), revenue challenges are likely to persist sustaining pressure on the budget account.
 In 2018, we expect the budget deficit to widen on the back of the planned election and the fiscal outlays alluded to above.
 Moreover, large contingent liabilities from state-owned enterprises will continue to compound the fiscal challenges the authorities face.
 These outlays will continue to offset potential increases in revenue arising from both the oil and non-oil sectors.

 Exchange Rate Structure

 |Daily trading volume (USD mn)||10||(not very liquid)||n/a||n/a||(not very liquid)|